How role-play shapes relevance judgment in zero-shot LLM rankers: Introduction

 \section{Introduction}

-Large language models (LLMs) can follow natural language instructions, which has begun to reshape information retrieval (IR)~\cite{abbasiantaeb2024can}: an LLM receives a query, a set of candidate documents, and an instruction describing the ranking criterion; it then produces either a relevance judgment for a single document (pointwise~\cite{zhuang2023beyond,zhuang2021deep,liang2022holistic,nogueira2020document}) or a ranking over multiple documents (pairwise~\cite{qin2023large}, setwise~\cite{zhuang2024setwise}, listwise~\cite{ma2023zero,sun2023chatgpt,tang2023found})\cite{zhuang2024setwise}.
+Large language models (LLMs) have demonstrated a remarkable ability to follow natural language instructions, offering new paradigms for information retrieval (IR)~\cite{abbasiantaeb2024can}: an LLM receives a query, a set of candidate documents, and an instruction describing the ranking criterion; it then produces either a relevance judgment for a single document (pointwise~\cite{liang2022holistic,nogueira2020document,zhuang2023beyond,zhuang2021deep}) or a ranking over multiple documents (pairwise~\cite{qin2023large}, setwise~\cite{zhuang2024setwise}, listwise~\cite{ma2023zero,sun2023chatgpt,tang2023found})\cite{zhuang2024setwise}.

 Previous work shows that LLM rankers are highly sensitive to prompt wording~\cite{sun2025investigation}.
 Among diverse prompting strategies, \emph{role-play} prompts, which assign the model a functional identity in addition to task instructions (e.g., ``You are RankGPT, an intelligent assistant that can rank passages based on their relevance to the query''~\cite{sun2023chatgpt}), often achieve strong and relatively robust gains.
 Conceptually, we distinguish between task instruction (what the model should do) and role-play (the capacity or identity under which it should do it).